 There’s no such thing as the perfect relationship.
 Even the best of couples, with the most beautiful Instagram holiday photos, will admit to flaws and fractures in their relationship.
-Cheating, infidelity and their ilk may be both cause and effect for many of these problems.
-Cheating in a marriage may be deliberate or it may happen as a one-off encounter.
-But what happens afterward?
+However, the extent of damage can escalate to a whole different level when the dark shadow of infidelity befalls a relationship.
+Whether cheating is a deliberate, long-term occurrence or a one-off encounter, it can surely feel good in the moment but brings in its wake emotional turmoil.
+The question is, how do you deal with it?
 Do you confess to your partner and come clean?
 And if you don’t, do you wonder how to forgive yourself for cheating and not telling?

 The question then arises, can you forgive yourself for cheating without telling and salvage your relationship?
-We spoke to psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage & family counseling to find the answer and rounded up some tips on forgiving yourself and moving on.
+If you’ve been wrestling with the “I cheated and never told.
+Now I can’t live with myself” feeling, we’re here to offer some tips on self-forgiveness and moving forward in consultation with psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage & family counseling.

 8 Helpful Tips To Forgive Yourself After Cheating And Not Telling

-Maybe you know your affair was a one-time thing.
+Maybe you know your affair was a one-time thing, a one-night stand.
 Maybe you’ve got kids and you don’t want to subject them to a divorce or separation, or even the fights that will ensue if you confess to your partner.
-Perhaps you’re thinking, “I will never forgive myself for cheating, but I don’t want to break up my relationship“.
-Whatever your reasons, there’s a good chance you’ll be living with huge guilt and fear for a while.
+Perhaps you’re thinking, “I will never forgive myself for cheating, but I don’t want to break up my relationship.”
+Cheating and not telling is not the problem.
+In fact, it is the easier choice by a mile.
+The real problem is the guilt that begins to consume you afterward, even if you’re never caught cheating.

 Susan cheated on her husband, Mark, with a coworker.
 The affair turned messy, with the man stomping all over Susan’s heart and walking away.
-Even though she couldn’t come clean to Mark, it was apparent that Susan was consumed by turmoil.
+Even though she couldn’t come clean to Mark, it was apparent that Susan was consumed by the symptoms of guilt after cheating.
 She slipped into depression after the affair ended, and it was Mark who stood by her through the ordeal.
-Now, she finds herself unable to shake off the “I will never forgive myself for cheating” thought.
+Now, she finds herself unable to shake off the “I cheated on my husband and never told him, I can never forgive myself” thought.

 Related Reading: Do Affairs That Break Up A Marriage Last?